 - A Linux machine running the X11 windowing system.

 We'll be using a previously-configured Docker container on a Linux host machine.
 This container includes all the necessary dependencies for building and running a Matter virtual device.

 Check your hardware

-Windows and MacOS computers are not currently supported by this Docker installation.
-You may manually install and build Matter on MacOS or Windows.
+Windows and macOS computers are not supported by this Docker installation.
+You may manually install and build Matter on macOS.

 Also, these instructions assume that your Linux machine is running the X11 windowing system.
 If your Linux machine runs Wayland, make sure that X.Org is also installed.

 Set up Docker

 - Install Docker Engine (do not use Docker Desktop).

 - Pull the Docker image from Docker Hub.
 In a terminal window, run: